CodeScop/Oge-Mai-Field-Guide/questlinesummary.md

 - **OPENING THE GAME** opens...

   - LF Forest Creatures -  battle all Luciola for Wardrobe Luciola Shoes
-  - LF Joining the Hunt - 3K words & minimum level 3 to unlock the Hunt for the Ancients
-    - **HUNT FOR THE ANCIENTS SEASON 1** - see below
   - LF Lead the Way/First Steps - write 5K words for 50 Coins
   - LF Learn To Fight - fight 10 monsters for 50 Coins
   - LF Luciola Lanterns/Night Light - collect Spider Legs and Dust for Leaf Boots